Bread Head mozzarella sandwich

 • price 2 of 4

-The Godmother at Bay Cities is one of those dishes that you have to try before you can really call yourself an Angeleno.
-Piled high with salami, mortadella, prosciutto, coppa, ham, provolone cheese, mild or spicy peppers and served on freshly baked, housemade bread, it’s a sandwich that draws lines almost every hour of the day.
-There is a shortcut, though, and you can take it by ordering from Bay Cities’ website and picking up your colossal sandwich instead.
+Why we love it: The Godmother at Bay Cities is one of those dishes that you have to try before you can really call yourself an Angeleno.
+Piled high with salami, mortadella, prosciutto, coppa, ham, provolone cheese, mild or spicy peppers and served on freshly baked, housemade bread, it's a sandwich that draws lines almost every hour of the day.
+There is a shortcut, though: order from Bay Cities' website and pick up your colossal sandwich instead.
 Inside, a gourmet market offers Italian specialty foods, like fresh pasta, olive oil and cheeses.
-But really, you’re going to come here and not get a sandwich?
-Fuhgeddaboudit.
+But really, you're going to come here and not get a sandwich?
+Fuggeddaboudit.

 Advertising